-- Physician and Nurse Practitioners who provide preceptorship without compensation in an organized system of clinical experience for the purpose of attaining specified learning objectives.
+- Physicians, Physician Assistants and Nurse Practitioners who provide preceptorship without compensation in an organized system of clinical experience for the purpose of attaining specified learning objectives.

 - Be recognized as a preceptor by a liaison committee on a medical education accredited medical school or program recognized by the Board of Nursing.

-- Act as a preceptor for a minimum of three rotations each consisting of 160 hours (a total of 480 preceptor hours within a taxable year) for medical students and 100 hours (a total of 300 hours within a taxable year) for nurse practitioner students.
+- Act as a preceptor for a minimum of three rotations each consisting of 100 hours (a total of 300 preceptor hours within a taxable year) for medical students and nurse practitioner students.

-- Practice location in a health care workforce shortage area.
+- Practice in an area identified as having a health care workforce shortage.

 Credit Amount and Limits

-- The credit certificate will be issued by MDH in the amount of $1000 for each student whom the Physician or Nurse Practitioner acted as a preceptor without compensation.
+- The credit certificate will be issued by MDH in the amount of $1000 for each student whom the Physician, Physician Assistant or Nurse Practitioner acted as a preceptor without compensation.